SQL Strikes Back

 with engine.connect() as conn:

-result = conn.execute(
+= conn.execute(

-text('SELECT * FROM public.ids LIMIT 1')
+result 'SELECT * FROM public.ids LIMIT 1')

-Once we have result we can transform it into a tensor and be set.
+we can transform it into a tensor and be set.
 There are likely more performant ways to get data out, but as long as we can get data out we can go to the next steps.

 Don’t Leak Passwords

-That placeholder string up above, "db_string_here" will contain the username, password, host, and port, and database name.
+will contain the username, password, host, and port, and database name.
 Even if our machine isn’t publicly accessible and this data isn’t sensitive, we still don’t want to make this information public.
-There are different ways to do this such as using storing this information as enviromental variables or keeping it in a separate file (excluded from version control in your .gitignore).
-The latter is what I have demonstrated here but if you’re working with more sensitive data please consult a security expert regarding your use case.
+There are different ways to do this such as using storing this information as enviromental variables or keeping it in a separate file (excluded from version control in your .gitignore

-Here, we’ll create a file psql_details.json that will hold the information needed for "db_string_here".
+Here, we’ll create a file psql_details.json that will hold the information needed for "db_string_here"

 {